 In a car, while stopped for a few minutes in traffic

-4 - 8: Tends to be sleepy but is average
+4 to 8: Tends to be sleepy but is average

-9 - 15: Very sleepy and should seek medical advice
+9 to 15: Very sleepy and should seek medical advice

 Over 16: Dangerously sleepy

 An overnight sleep study, called polysomnography, can be a valuable means for determining the basic cause of sleepiness.
-The patient arrives at the sleep center about 2 hours before bedtime without having made any changes in daily habits.
-The patient will be monitored by a variety of devices while sleeping:
+The person arrives at the sleep center about 2 hours before bedtime without having made any changes in daily habits.
+The person will be monitored by a variety of devices while sleeping:

-These instruments record activity as the patient passes, or fails to pass, through the various sleep stages.
+These instruments record activity as the person passes, or fails to pass, through the various sleep stages.

-Ruling out Psychological Disorders.
-In one study, 40% of patients who actually had narcolepsy had been diagnosed incorrectly with some psychological or psychiatric problem.
-Certainly, patients with narcolepsy have emotional difficulties because of the condition, and it is often difficult, particularly for a nonspecialist, to detect the physical problem.
+As much as 40% of people who have narcolepsy may be diagnosed incorrectly with some psychological or psychiatric problem.
+Certainly, people with narcolepsy have emotional difficulties because of the condition, and it is often difficult, particularly for a nonspecialist, to detect the physical problem.
 Even worse, hypnagogic hallucinations may result in diagnoses of schizophrenia or bipolar disorder, which are treated with potent antipsychotic drugs that have severe side effects and are useless for narcolepsy.

-Ruling out Epilepsy.
 Narcolepsy can easily be mistaken for epilepsy, a group of disorders that cause seizures.
-Case studies have reported a misdiagnosis of epilepsy in patients who were actually experiencing cataplexy and sleep paralysis.
+Case studies have reported a misdiagnosis of epilepsy in people who were actually experiencing cataplexy and sleep paralysis.

 These conditions may also worsen sleep paralysis in narcolepsy.
-Narcolepsy sleep paralysis usually occurs at the onset of sleep and is chronic.
+Narcolepsy-associated sleep paralysis usually occurs at the onset of sleep and is chronic.

 Lifestyle treatment of narcolepsy includes taking three or more scheduled naps throughout the day.
-Patients should also avoid heavy meals and alcohol, which can interfere with sleep.
+People should also avoid heavy meals and alcohol, which can interfere with sleep.